Reference Date: 11-April-2016

 FOOD SECURITY SNAPSHOT

-Cereal production in 2015 anticipated to increase from 2014 level
+Total cereal production in 2016 anticipated to decline from 2015 level

-Cereal production in 2015 anticipated to increase from 2014 reduced level
+Cereal production in 2016 anticipated to decline from 2015 record level

-The 2015 winter cereals, mainly the minor wheat crop, is currently in the last stage of development and will be harvested from July, while the maize crop, accounting in average for about 77 percent of the total cereal production, is being sown.
-According to satellite imagery, soil moisture for planting operations and development of earlier planted crops are generally good following adequate precipitation in recent months.
-Assuming normal weather in the remaining of the spring season and a return to normal yields from last year’s reduced level, early forecasts for the 2015 maize crop point to an output of 344 000 tonnes, 4 percent up from last year’s level.
-Similarly, a good production for the 2015 wheat and barley minor crops is expected.
+The 2016 winter wheat for harvest in July is well advanced, while the maize crop, accounting, in average, for about 77 percent of the total cereal production, is being sown.
+Recent remote sensing data show adequate precipitation levels in recent months.
+Assuming favourable weather in the remaining of the spring season and a return to normal yields from last year’s record level, early forecasts for the 2016 wheat crop point to an output of 100 000 tonnes, just half of the exceptionally high production of last year.
+By contrast, outputs of maize and barley are expected to grow somewhat in 2016.

-Prices of wheat flour and bread were stable in April and around their levels at the same time a year earlier.
-By contrast, prices of potatoes declined markedly and were one-third lower than their high levels a year earlier.
+Prices of wheat flour and bread were stable in March and around their levels at the same time a year earlier, reflecting lower export quotations from the Russian Federation, the main supplier.
+Prices of potatoes declined in March and were 4 percent lower than their year‑earlier levels, despite a reduced production in 2015.